-Also referred to as the “Son of Blackbird” the hypersonic Darkstar has reportedly been in the works with American aerospace giant Lockheed Martin that proposed the concept for the fighter back in 2013.
+Also referred to as the “Son of Blackbird,” the hypersonic Darkstar has reportedly been in the works with American aerospace giant Lockheed Martin which proposed the concept for the fighter back in 2013.

-According to reports, the SR-72 hypersonic demonstrator aircraft has been secretly been designed and manufactured under Lockheed’s famous “Skunk Works” secret department, which was responsible for bringing in the SR-72 Blackbird in 1964.
+According to reports, the SR-72 hypersonic demonstrator aircraft was secretly designed and manufactured under Lockheed’s famous “Skunk Works” secret department, which was responsible for bringing in the SR-72 Blackbird in 1964.

 The glimpse of the SR-72 Blackstar in the Top Gun: Maverick Trailer

 The fighter has been built to match the requirements of the US Air Force with its concept intended for intelligence, surveillance, and reconnaissance.

 While the Pentagon has kept mum regarding the Darkstar, the aircraft came to light when it was briefly shown right at the end of the new film’s trailer.

 Fans of the franchise and other aviation aficionados were left flabbergasted on noticing the mysterious aircraft being flown by Cruise’s on-screen character, Lieutenant Pete “Maverick” Mitchell.